 Amplify the goodness: Organic and grow-your-own vegetables

 As you went through the list, you can see that all vegetables are good for both your mind and body, if they’re pesticide-free or naturally-grown.
-Conventional growing procedure include lots of chemical plant food, pesticide and other products which might interfere and reduce the veggies’ nutritious, and endanger your health as well if consume in mass.
+Conventional growing procedure includes lots of chemical plant food, pesticide, and other products which might interfere and reduce the veggies’ nutritious, and endanger your health as well if consumed in mass.

 Preserving nutrition: how to healthy cook green vegetable

-There are many ways to cook or serve your greens and make them tasty, but using healthy cooking method is of most important to preserve all the value nutrient.
+There are many ways to cook or serve your greens and make them tasty, but using a healthy cooking method is of most importance to preserve all the valuable nutrients.

-For one, most of the leaf-greens and herb should be consume raw, in salad with some source of healthy dressing.
+For one, most of the leaf-greens and herb should be consumed raw, in a salad with some source of healthy dressing.
 Too bore?
 Getting them fermented by pickling, making kimchi, canning… to vary the taste.

-Prolong cooking will definitely lose some of the important vitamins within green vegetable.
-That was why, for any veggies that required cooking, steaming is the prefer choice.
+Prolong cooking will definitely lose some of the important vitamins within the green vegetables.
+That was why, for any veggies that required cooking, steaming is the preferred choice.
 Roasting and stir-frying works as well, but watch out and use only good high heat oil.

 Check out our recipes:

 Boiling green vegetables often lose a substantial amount of nutrition, but would work too if you’re consuming the broth as well.